 Ferryboat travel with kids in Greece

 Your journey will be amazing as long as you prepare well.
 When you book your ferry boat in Greece, do check the kind of ship.
-Because there are many different ferries boats and shipping companies.
+Because there are many ferries boats and shipping companies.
 Some are small and only carry passengers.
 Big ferry boats move cars, buses, and trucks too.
 Some use a roll on roll off system for the cars.
 The smallest is the hydrofoils that only operate on short distances (mostly the Saronic islands).
 They are more like a bus or plane on water without facilities, inside is only a long row of airplane seats.
 There is no space for walking around in these so-called Flying Dolphins and they are often smelly from the engine and noisy.
 I would not recommend these for young kids unless the sea is very calm (they are not made for rough seas) and only for short distances.
 You have to stay seated and it is difficult to look outside.
 For families, I would recommend choosing a larger high-speed option or catamaran, if available.
 The journey is a bit longer but they are bigger, there is space to walk, there are snacks and drinks on board and it is easy to watch outside.
 There are also the traditional (slower) large ferry boats and super fast ferries.
 Some ships are old but there are news ships too with amazing facilities and features.
 The choice of the boat depends on your route and the shipping company operating on that route.
 Some ferries resemble floating hotels and are similar to cruise ships with restaurants, salons with movies, games rooms, some even have a swimming pool.

 Ferryboat travel with kids tips

 - Be prepared.
 Greek ports can get chaotic during the high summer season.
-If you are traveling on a large long distance ferry boat you will find cars, trucks, buses, people and pets, all boarding/departing at the same.
+If you are travelling on a large long distance ferry boat you will find cars, trucks, buses, people and pets, all boarding/departing at the same.
 Some ships have no separate waiting lines for all these and the boarding procedures are not efficient.
 It can be dangerous when cars and people are moving at the same time.
 Keep your kids close.

 - Bring sunhats/water and a stroller sun cover.
 Queuing for the ferry boat can take a long time and you will stand in the sun or sit in your car waiting to board.
 You will carry your luggage too.